hana/ht.min/ReadMe.md

 ## Notes
-- All externals are compiled on macOS and Windows10 (64bit).
+- All .mxo and .mxe* objecs are compiled on macOS and Windows10 (64bit).

 ## Licence
 MIT